-One golden rule for stain removal is to remove the mark as soon as possible.
-Clean the surface using a gentle cleaner.
-Often water and a small amount of washing-up liquid is enough, or a mild pH-neutral cleaning agent.
-Take care using chemicals and tools.
-Avoid steel wool, coarse sponges, alkaline cleaning agents, solvents like white spirit and preparations containing abrasives.
+A golden rule for stain removal is to remove the stain as soon as possible.
+Clean the surface using a mild detergent.
+Usually water and small amount of washing-up liquid is enough, or a mild pH-neutral detergent.
+Take care when using chemicals and tools.
+Avoid steel wool, coarse sponges, alkaline detergents, solvents like white spirit and preparations containing abrasives.

-Do not use disinfectants containing high concentrations of alcohol or alkaline substances, like 70% alcohol.
+Do not use disinfectants containing high concentrations of alcohol or alkaline substances, such as 70% alcohol.
 We recommend products such as SanDes (DTI Sweden) and Virkon (Viroderm).

-In order to maintain the colour and appearance of fabric, we recommend careful vacuuming, ideally once a week, using a gentle nozzle.
+We recommend careful vacuuming, ideally once a week, with a gentle nozzle, to help maintain the fabrics colour and appearance.
 For removable covers, see the manufacturer’s washing instructions or contact us for advice.

-Vacuum using a gentle brush nozzle and clean using protective products intended for leather at regular intervals.
-Wipe down the leather with a damp cloth.
-Wipe dry afterwards.
+Vacuum using a gentle brush nozzle and clean using protective products intended for leather.
+Wipe down with a damp cloth and wipe dry afterwards.

 Wood surfaces are sensitive to heat and moisture.
-It is best to use coasters and mats for mugs and plates and, of course, saucepans.
-Also remember to leave an air gap between the furniture and any radiators.
+Do not place hot objects directly onto wood surfaces and leave a gap between furniture and radiators.
 The appearance of wood changes over time, especially when exposed to sunlight.
-Ideally make sure that the whole of the wood surface is exposed to the same amount of light.
+Make sure the whole wood surface is exposed to the same amount of light.

-An oiled table top should be oiled a few times in the first six months and then once or twice a year to keep the surface protected and prevent cracks.
-A varnished surface does not require any maintenance, but remember to quickly wipe up any spillages of darker-coloured liquids such as coffee and wine.
+An oiled tabletop should be oiled regularly in the first six months and then once or twice a year to keep the surface protected.
+A lacquered surface does not require much maintenance, but remember to quickly wipe of any spills made from pigmented liquid that can stain the surface.

-Laminate is durable and doesn’t require any special care.
+Laminate is durable and does not require any special care.
 To remove stains, wipe the surface with a damp cloth.
 Water and ordinary synthetic cleaner will dissolve most dirt stains.

 Stone can generally withstand heat, cold and most liquids.
 However, take care with salt, lemon and carbonic acid, which can corrode stone, while oil and grease may soak in.

 Clean by scrubbing with a brush and soapy water, then rinse with water.
 To remove stains, leave a sponge soaked in soap solution on the stain overnight.
-For optimum results, look up how best to care for the stone in question or contact us.
+For optimum results, look up how best to care for your specific stone material or contact us.

 Wipe the surface with a dry or damp cloth for daily cleaning.
 Wipe dry as needed.
-For tough dirt or tarnished chrome, aluminium or stainless steel, a cloth moistened with neat alcohol can be used.
+For tough dirt or tarnished chrome, aluminium or stainless steel, use a cloth moistened with pure alcohol.

 Wipe the surface with a dry or damp cloth for daily cleaning.
-Wipe dry as needed.
-Use a mild cleaning agent as needed.
+Wipe dry when needed.
+Use a mild cleaning agent when needed.